EventStacks/website/pages/posts/asyncapi-tooling-update-week-33.md

 You can find the last tooling update [here](/posts/asyncapi-tooling-update-1).

 ## Highlights
 These are some of the highlights of changes that have happened in the tools and what's to come!
+Let me know what you wish to see from these updates, as I did not end up adding all [the individual commits as I did in the last update](/posts/asyncapi-tooling-update-1#full-changelog) but choose to only highlight certain features here now and to come.
+It of course does not cover all the changes, so I am trying to find a balance somewhere.

 ### Modelina